Liberals removed lobbyists who signed up for Montreal fundraiser with Trudeau

 “The reality is they weren’t able to follow their own set of rules the first time,” said Conservative MP Blaine Calkins.

-New Democrat MP Nathan Cullen said his skepticism stems from the way the Liberals abandoned a firm campaign pledge to change the way Canadians cast their ballots in time for the next election.

-“I have very, very low trust with this government when it comes to democratic reform,” he said.
+New Democrat MP Nathan Cullen said his skepticism stems from the fact the Liberals deserted their promise to change how Canadians vote.
+“I have very, very low trust with this government when it comes to democratic reform.”

-Some Liberals are pointing to that as one reason for lacklustre fundraising figures in the first three months of this year, when the Conservatives raised nearly twice as much money, from a bigger pool of contributors, even though they are in the midst of a leadership race that could be diverting would-be donations to the party.
+Some Liberals are pointing to that as one reason for lacklustre fundraising figures in the first three months of this year, when the Conservatives raised nearly twice as much money from a larger pool of contributors, even though they are in the midst of a leadership race that ought to be siphoning would-be donations to the party.

 “There’s a small connection,” Caley said when asked whether the lower profile played a role.Report Typo/Error